 1. Host an engaging event.

-For a dance studio looking to raise money from their community and better engage with its members, it’s a good idea to choose a themed event.
-For example, here are some of our favorite dance-related fundraising events that can bring in tons of funding for your studio:
+For a dance studio looking to raise money from their community and better engage with its members, it’s a good idea to choose a dance-themed event.
+For example, here are some of our favorite dance-related fundraising ideas that can bring in tons of funding for your studio:

 2. Take a peer-to-peer approach.